matejgj/psytxt/content/datasets/all/pandora.md

 </table>
 </div>

+## Terms of use

+Please note the following in case you download the datasets:
+* You cannot transfer or reproduce any part of the dataset.
+* You cannot attempt to identify any user in the dataset.
+* You cannot contact any user in the dataset.

 ## Dataset Request Form
 #### Feel free to contact us if you need one of our datasets for your research